livingdocsIO/documentation/content/guides/integrations/handsontable/index.md

     }
   }
 ```
-- Write two functions to communicate with the livingdocs modal:
+- Write two functions to communicate with the Livingdocs modal:

 ```javascript
 methods: {